garrandall/popular-music-data/tracks/because-i-love-you-billy-stewart.md

 Don't you know I love you
 I said I love you

-Ooh, ooh, I love you
+Oh, oh, I love you
-Ooh, ooh, I love you
+Oh, oh, I love you

 La la la la...
 I said I love you
 La la la la...
 Don't you know I love you

-Ooh, ooh, I love you
+Oh, oh, I love you
-Ooh, ooh, I love you
+Oh, oh, I love you